fuoricentrostudio/yii-ztabularinputmanager/README.md

 Download TabularInputManager.php and save it in your protected/extensions/ directory.

-You can then either import the extenstion so that it is loaded globally by adding it to protected\config\main.php
+You can then either import the extension so that it is loaded globally by adding it to protected\config\main.php

 ```
 'import' => array(
     'application.models.*',
     'application.components.*',
-    'application.extensions.TabularInputManager',
+    'ext.yii-ztabularinputmanager.TabularInputManager',
 ),
 ```